ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

-Now that we have the data frame of stations and have generated the URLs for the JSON files for stations providing weather data feeds, save the data as a database for *bomrang* to use.
+Now that we have the data frame of stations and have generated the URLs for the JSON files for stations providing weather data feeds, save the data as databases for *bomrang* to use.

 There are weather stations that do have a WMO but don’t report online, e.g., KIRIBATI NTC AWS or MARSHALL ISLANDS NTC AWS, in this section